Lyle Thompson: Personal life

-Lyle Thompson is a devout constituent of Native American religion, specifically, Haudenosaunee religion, which emphasizes the Great Spirit, often conceptualized in Haudenosaunee tradition as a single creation entity, also referred to as 'the Creator'.
+Lyle Thompson is a devout constituent of the Haudenosaunee religion, which emphasizes the Great Spirit, often conceptualized in Haudenosaunee tradition as a single creation entity, also referred to as 'the Creator'.
 His spirit animal is the eagle.
 He wears his hair in a braid in accordance with Haudenosaunee tradition.
 He is bilingual, fluent in both English and Onondaga language.
 He relearned Mohawk language after his ability to speak it deteriorated after attending public school outside of the reservation.

 Lyle has emphasized that he adheres to the Haudenosaunee religious tradition of playing lacrosse primarily to entertain the Creator.
 In this regard, lacrosse is more than a game, it is salient feature of Haudenosaunee religion and culture.
 Lyle said in an interview:

 It isn't just a game.
 It isn't just about going out and winning.
 You hear me talk about that all the time.
 It's not about winning; it's about having fun and playing with the right mindset and using the game as medicine.

 He has expressed concerns about the presence of commercialism in youth sports and a fixated win-at-all costs mentality, which can be counterproductive to the deeper value of participation in sports.
 He has also expressed concerns that there is a trend amongst some parents of children participating in sports to curtail their children "in a certain direction, overtrain them, push them to the next level or make sure they’re the best on the team... and forget to ask them if they just had fun.”

 Lyle is a lifelong teetotaler and abstainer of drugs.

-He is a drawing artist, and he designed the stylized “T” logo himself for his company 'Thompson Brothers', with a braided spine like his family's recognizable hairstyle, one tip up and one tip down.
+He is a drawing artist, and he designed the stylized T logo himself for his company Thompson Brothers, with a braided spine like his family's recognizable hairstyle, one tip up and one tip down.
 He is also a sneaker collector.
 He has expressed support for Palestinians in the Israeli–Palestinian conflict.

-Lyle Thompson is married to Amanda Longboat and together they have four daughters and one son.
+Lyle Thompson is married to Amanda Longboat; together they have four daughters and one son.
 Currently, they live on the Six Nations reservation on the Canadian side of the border.
-His children are homeschooled.
-Lyle covers the subjects of art and physical education.
+His children are homeschooled; Lyle covers the subjects of art and physical education.